trabdlkarim/takpro-docs/README.md

-# TAK Project Index Documentation
+# TAK Projects Homepage

-Sphinx Read the Docs for personal projects
+A homepage for my personal projects